Murine respirovirus: As a vector

 SeV has been known to the research community since the late 1950s and has been widely used to create numerous variants of genetically engineered constructs, including vectors for transgene delivery.
 Creation of SeV genetic constructs is easier compared to other viruses, many SeV genes have a transcriptional initiation and termination signals.
 Therefore, constructing a recombinant virus is straightforward; the foreign gene can be introduced into the viral genome by replacing or adding viral protein expressing gene(s).
 SeV can include a foreign gene or even multiple genes of large size.
 It has been demonstrated that a gene of more than 3 kb can be inserted and expressed in SeV.
 Due to exclusively cytoplasmic replication, the virus does not carry the risk of genetic integration into the host genomes, which is a problem for many other viral vectors.
 The genome of SeV as genomes of other non segmented negative-stranded RNA viruses has a low rate of homologous recombination and evolves comparatively slowly.
 Multiple reasons for this genomic stability exist: (1) the genome is nonsegmented, therefore cannot undergo genetic reassortment, (2) each protein and each amino acid has an important function.
 Therefore, any new genetic insertion, substitution or deletion would lead to a decrease or total loss of function that would in turn cause the new virus variant to be less viable.
 (3) Sendai virus belongs to a category of viruses that are governed by the “rule of six”.
 SeV genome as genomes of other paramyxoviruses mainly include six genes, which encode for six major proteins.
 Low rate of homologous RNA recombination in paramyxoviruses probably results from this unusual genomic requirement for polyhexameric length (6n+0).
 Natural high genomic stability of SeV is a positive feature for it potential use as a vaccine vector or as an oncolytic agent.
 For any clinical or industrial applications, it is important that SeV genomic and inserted foreign genes would be expressed in a stable way.
 Due to SeV genetic stability, multiple serial passages of the virus construct in cell cultures or embryonated chicken eggs without drastic genomic changes are possible.
+SeV constructs are known to stably express a wide variety of heterologous antigens.